 Stage 1 – Frontline Resolution

 We aim to resolve complaints quickly and close to where we provided the service.
 This could mean an on‐the‐spot apology and explanation if something has clearly gone wrong and immediate action to resolve the problem.
-Where possible, your concerns should be raised with the relevant staff member, institute representative or department office.
+Where possible, your concerns should be raised with the relevant staff member, university representative or department office.
 This can be done face‐to‐face, by phone, in writing or by email.

 We will give you our decision at Stage 1 in five working days or less, unless there are exceptional circumstances.